Nursing Training Exam Failed: Retake & Options 2026

 Retake regulations in detail:

-Only the failed parts must be retaken.
-Passed parts remain valid and do not have to be taken again.
-The first retake must take place within one year of the first failure at the latest.
-If a part is failed three times, the entire training is considered not passed.
+Only the failed parts need to be retaken.
+Passed parts remain valid and do not need to be repeated.
+The first retake must take place no later than one year after the first failure.
+If a part is failed three times, the entire training is considered definitively failed.

-• Only failed written exam: You retake the 3 written exams.
+• Only failed written: You retake the 3 written exams.
 Oral and practical exams remain valid.

-• Only failed practical exam: You only retake the practical exam with the patient.
+• Only failed practical: You only retake the practical exam with the patient.

-• Failed written AND practical exam: You retake both parts separately.
+• Failed written AND practical: You retake both parts separately.

-• Failed written exam twice: You have one last attempt for the written exam.
+• Failed written 2 times: You have one last attempt for the written exam.

 Similar to other apprenticeships, there are clear legal regulations for retake examinations.